-When the Ethernet cable connecting your powered-on computer with the router is plugged in properly, the corresponding LAN LED will be on.
+- When the Ethernet cable connecting the router with the modem is plugged in properly, the WAN LED will be on. - When the Ethernet cable connecting your poweredon computer with the router is plugged in properly, the corresponding LAN LED will be on.